opencv/opencv/doc/tutorials/introduction/android_binary_package/android_binary_package.rst

    * See `Managing Virtual Devices
      <http://developer.android.com/guide/developing/devices/index.html>`_ document for help with Android Emulator.
    * See `Using Hardware Devices
-     <http://developer.android.com/guide/developing/device.html>`_ for help with phisical devices.
+     <http://developer.android.com/guide/developing/device.html>`_ for help with real devices (not emulators).

 * Select project you want to start in *Package Explorer* and just press **Ctrl + F11** or select option **Run** > **Run** from main menu, or click **Run** button on the toolbar.

-* On first run Eclips will ask you how to run your application:
+* On the first run Eclipse will ask you how to run your application:

   .. image:: images/eclipse_11_run_as.png
      :alt: Run sample as Android Application